katyamust/ml-expr-fw/README.md

 pip install -e .
 ```

+## Example usage
+[This notebook](samples/ner_sample/notebooks/flair_ner.ipynb) shows the full implementation of a Named Entity Recognition problem
+[This notebook](samples/ner_sample/notebooks/flair_ner_clean.ipynb) shows the same, after the modules have been implemented (final outcome)

 ## Why use this framework

 Machine learning experimentation is a complex process which can take many months,